Peter Griffin: Merchandise

 Peter is also featured on the Family Guy: Live in Vegas CD, and plays a significant part in Family Guy Video Game!, the first Family Guy video game, which was released by 2K Games in 2006.
 Peter was used in the game Family Guy Online as a character class for the game's character creator.
+In December 2023, Peter was featured as a battle pass skin in the first season of the fifth chapter of Fortnite.
+Files containing clips of Peter were data mined from the game as early as February 2021.

 MacFarlane recorded exclusive material of Peter's voice and other Family Guy characters for a 2007 pinball machine based the show, created by Stern Pinball.
 In 2004, the first series of Family Guy toy figurines was released by Mezco Toyz; each member of the Griffin family had their own toy, with the exception of Stewie, of whom two different figures were made.
 Over the course of two years, four more series of toy figures have been released, with various forms of Peter.
 Alongside the action figures, Peter has been included in various other Family Guy-related merchandise.

 As of 2009, six books have been released about the Family Guy universe, all published by HarperCollins since 2005.
 This include Family Guy: It Takes a Village Idiot, and I Married One (ISBN 978-0-7528-7593-4), which covers the entire events of the episode "It Takes a Village Idiot, and I Married One", and Family Guy and Philosophy: A Cure for the Petarded (ISBN 978-1-4051-6316-3), a collection of 17 essays exploring the connections between the series and historical philosophers. which include Peter as a character.
-Peter appears in comic-book based on the Family Guy universe; by Titan Comics.
+Peter appears in a comic book based on the Family Guy universe; by Titan Comics.
 The first comic book was released July 27, 2011.

 In 2008, the character appeared in advertisements for Subway, promoting the restaurant's massive feast sandwich.
 Chief marketing officer Tony Pace commented "Peter's a good representation of the people who are interested in the Feast, and Family Guy is a show "that appeals to that target audience."
 The Boston Globe critic Brian Steinberg praised the restaurant's use of the character for the commercials.